guderlabs/kiping-privacy-policy/README.md

 # Privacy Policy – Kiping

-Kiping is a lightweight cash flow tracker designed with simplicity and privacy in mind.
+Kiping is a lightweight notes and personal finance app designed with simplicity and privacy in mind.

 # Information Collection

-- Kiping does not collect, store, or transmit any personal data from users of any age.
-- All transaction data (such as notes, amounts, and dates) is stored locally on your device only.
+- All transaction data and to-do tasks are stored locally on your device only.
+- Kiping does not collect or store any personally identifiable information such as your name, email address, or location.

+# Financial Insight Feature

+Kiping includes an optional AI-powered Financial Insight feature.
+When you tap "Get Insight":

+- Aggregated and anonymized financial summaries are sent to our secure proxy server and forwarded to Anthropic's API to generate a short financial observation.
+- The data sent includes: total income and expense figures, top expense categories (note text), and monthly net totals.
+No personally identifiable information is included.
+- This data is used solely to generate your insight and is not stored, logged, or shared by the developer.
+- The Financial Insight feature requires an internet connection.
+All other app features work fully offline.
+- Anthropic's data handling is governed by their own privacy policy at anthropic.com/privacy.

 # Data Storage

-- Data is saved using local device storage.
+- All app data is saved using local device storage.
-- No data is uploaded to any server.
-- The developer does not have access to your data.
+- The developer does not have access to your locally stored data.
-- Uninstalling the app will permanently remove all stored data.
+- Uninstalling the app will permanently remove all stored data from your device.

 # Third-Party Services

+Kiping uses the following third-party service solely for the optional Financial Insight feature:

+- **Anthropic API** — for AI-generated financial observations.
+Data sent is anonymized and aggregated.

-Kiping does not use analytics services, advertising networks, or third-party tracking tools.
+Kiping does not use advertising networks, analytics services, or tracking tools.

 # Internet Usage

-Kiping does not require an internet connection to function.
+Kiping works fully offline.
+An internet connection is only required when using the optional Financial Insight feature.

+# Children's Privacy

+Kiping does not knowingly collect any data from children under the age of 13.

 # Changes to This Policy

 This Privacy Policy may be updated in the future.
 Any updates will be reflected on this page.

 # Contact

 If you have questions about this Privacy Policy, please contact: guderlabs@gmail.com